tiMaxal/imgsetsortr/ai-hist_imgsetsortr.md

 - r/recurse = process sub-dirs [default 'false' if absent]
 - i/increment = max number of seconds between imgs [only needed if different from default '1']
 - o/output = target folder [only needed if different from default '[source]/_groups']

+12. add:
+- cli Help Message ..
+Provide usage instructions via --help or -?
+- 'help' button in top left to open popup with 'howto' instructs [and include link to open as local html webpage in default browse]